joshgachnang/PyRedstone/README.rst

 The variables are:
-* *session_name*: The name of the Tmux session that will be used.
+* session_name: The name of the Tmux session that will be used.
-* *minecraft_dir*: The path to the directory containing *server_jar* and server.properties.
+* minecraft_dir: The path to the directory containing *server_jar* and server.properties.
-* *server_jar*: The name of the actual Minecraft server jar.
+* server_jar: The name of the actual Minecraft server jar.
 The vanilla server is usually minecraft.jar, while CraftBukkit is usually craftbukkit.jar.
-* *backup_dir*: Where to put backup files.
+* backup_dir: Where to put backup files.
 Not currently used.
-* *mapper*: The mapper software.
+* mapper: The mapper software.
 Not currently used.

 init.d
 ======